skylerknecht/skylerknecht.github.io/_posts/2023-09-16-Kerberos-For-Attackers.md

 Unlike NTLM, we cannot use our credentials, the TGT, to directly authenticate to a service.
 Instead we need to use a Service Ticket (ST).
 CME identifies this an attempts to request a ST from the KDC.
 However, CME cannot locate the KDC and the authentication fails.

-## How do we obtain a Service Ticket
+## How do we obtain a Service Ticket?

 We can request a ST by making an AS-REQ with the sname set to the target service.